 A Philadelphia native, McCormick has practiced before trial and appellate judges in both state and federal courts, and has represented numerous clients in alternative dispute resolution forums such as the American Arbitration Association.
 He has also represented clients in numerous mediations, and recognizes the cost-effectiveness of certain ADR procedures.
 He has extensive experience with advanced trial technologies that are highly effective with today’s jurors.

-McCormick, a former reporter himself, is a sought after interview by journalists for stories involving whistleblower issues as well as defective drug and medical device litigation, and he has lectured extensively on those topic across the country.
+McCormick, a former reporter himself, is a sought after interview by journalists for stories involving whistleblower issues as well as defective drug and medical device litigation, and he has lectured extensively on those topics across the country.

 Appointed by Philadelphia Mayor James F. Kenney, McCormick serves as one of five members of the city’s Board of Ethics, which investigates and reviews potential ethics and conflict of interest violations, as well as campaign finance violations.
 He has served on the Board since December 2012, when he was appointed by then-Mayor Michael Nutter and confirmed by Philadelphia City Council.

 McCormick received his undergraduate degree from the University of Richmond and his J.D. with honors from Rutgers University School of Law.